chee86j/auto_text_to_html/README.md

 - **Paragraph Formatting**: Converts text blocks separated by double line breaks into neatly formatted HTML paragraphs.
 - **Line Break Conversion**: Transforms single newline characters within paragraphs into `<br>` tags for proper in-paragraph spacing.
 - **Customizable Titles**: Set a custom title for the HTML output to reflect the content or purpose of the document.
+- **Responsive Design**: Utilizes Tailwind CSS for a modern, mobile-responsive design.

 ## Prerequisites